MASQ-Project/Node/node/README.md

-# node
+# SubstratumNode
 Probably the most interesting place to start

 ## Purpose
-The purpose of `node` is to mask and un-mask CORES packages for clandestine routing.
+The purpose of `SubstratumNode` is to mask and un-mask CORES packages for clandestine routing.
 It is also responsible for initializing all of the components of the SubstratumNode.

 This is the project that generates the executable known as SubstratumNode.